Loading lesson…

 The big idea: slash commands turn 'how we work' into a one-keystroke entry point.
 Master /compact, then build the few customs your team actually runs.

-What is the core idea behind "Slash Commands: Built-Ins And Custom"?
+What is the main idea of "Slash Commands: Built-Ins And Custom"?

-Which best describes the scope of "Slash Commands: Built-Ins And Custom"?
+Which concept is most central to "Slash Commands: Built-Ins And Custom"?